 My research involves critical explorations of the practice of policy making, and of the concepts that inform practice and analysis.
 Underlying it is a concern about what happens to values such as democracy and sustainability in complex policy making processes.
 In particular I am intrigued by how and why these (and other) apparently widely-valued outcomes do not become dominant.
 Within this a core element is an investigation of the nature of the public’s and other stakeholders’ engagement with governance structures, with a focus on the importance of informal institutions and processes.

 Over the years the concept of ‘legitimacy’ has become central to my work: what is it about a process, a person, an organisation or a research finding which makes it acceptable and gives it authority?
 How is this essential yet intangible quality created and challenged?
 This has led me into studying representation (listen to me talk about this here); the ‘translation’ of academic knowledge into policy processes; the role of community organisations; and how public participation is achieved in undemocratic contexts.
 Recently I have been making practical use of these ideas in developing pragmatic approaches to the evaluation of complex policy interventions, working with colleagues in local authorities and the National Health Service (see new paper in Evaluation.)

 I find it increasingly hard to imagine doing research which is not coproduced or participatory in some way.
 Tackling complex real world problems seems to me to demand close engagement between researchers and those involved in solving those problems, in many cases through an ‘action research’ approach in which research and learning-by-doing are closely intertwined.

-My most recent funded projects have been:
+My most recent completed projects have been:

 I have recently finished an evaluation of Rotherham Metropolitan Borough Council’s ‘Building Stronger Communities’ social cohesion programme, using a "theory of change" approach.
 Read more about it and access the report from here.